Organic Chemistry Portal

 H. J. Kumpaty, S. Bhattacharyya, E. W. Rehr, A. M. Gonzalez, Synthesis, 2003, 2206-2210.

-An efficient, general procedure for highly chemoselective reductive mono-alkylation of ammonia with ketones is reported.
-Treatment of ketones with ammonia in ethanol and titanium(IV) isopropoxide, followed by in situ reduction with sodium borohydride, and a simple workup afforded primary amines in good to excellent yields.
-Reductive alkylation of ammonia with aldehydes, on the other hand, afforded the corresponding symmetrical secondary amines selectively.
+Treatment of ketones with ammonia in ethanol and titanium(IV) isopropoxide, followed by in situ reduction with sodium borohydride allows a highly chemoselective reductive mono-alkylation of ammonia.
+A simple workup afforded primary amines in good to excellent yields.
+Reductive alkylation of ammonia with aldehydes afforded the corresponding symmetrical secondary amines selectively.

 B. Miriyala, S. Bhattacharyya, J. S. Williamson, Tetrahedron, 2004, 60, 1463-1471.